-You and your student will undoubtedly have many questions before departing and while they are studying abroad with DIS.
-Start by encouraging your student to read the materials provided to them before departure, during Arrivals Week sessions, and throughout the semester.
+You and your student will undoubtedly have many questions from before they depart to after they arrive at DIS.
+Start by encouraging your student to check their email for DIS information and materials prior to departure.
+Your student will continue to receive communication via email during Arrival Week sessions and throughout the semester.

 You will also find a wealth of resource information at your fingertips on this site.
 Some good places to start are: